 Offences for which a ban is obligatory include:

-• Causing death by dangerous driving or by careless driving, for example, while under the influence of drugs or drink
+- Causing death by dangerous driving or by careless driving

-• Driving while unfit with drink or drugs
+- Driving whilst unfit with drink or drugs

 Courts may impose a driving ban at their own discretion.
 This type of offence would include: